knpraveen/IndiaEducationData/README.md

 1. We install all the required library in Anaconda
 2. Import the vgsales csv file
 3. Check for any NA/NaN and remove them
-4. Using Matplotlib to plot barplot comparing Genre and number of sales and Year and number of sales
+4. Using Matplotlib to plot a line chart
-5. Using Matplotlib to plot pie chart comparing Genre and number of sales and Platform and number of sales
+5. Using Matplotlib to plot a bar plot
-6. Using Matplotlib to plot boxplot comparing genre and number of sales
+6. Using Matplotlib to plot a pie chart
-7. Using Matplotlib to plot area chart comparing Platform and number of sales
+7. Using Matplotlib to plot a scatter plot
-8. Using Matplotlib to plot kde comparing genre and number of sales
+8. Visualization using Seaborn

 ## License